2016–17 FAI Intermediate Cup

-The 2016–17 FAI Intermediate Cup, also known as the 2016–17 Umbro FAI Intermediate Cup for sponsorship reasons, is the 90th season of the national Intermediate Football competition of the Republic of Ireland.
-The sixteen teams that reach the Fourth Round will qualify for the 2017 FAI Cup.
+The 2016–17 FAI Intermediate Cup, also known as the Umbro FAI Intermediate Cup for sponsorship reasons, was the 90th edition of the national cup competition for provincial level club football in the Republic of Ireland.
+The sixteen teams that reached the fourth round qualified for the 2017 FAI Cup.
+The winners were Liffey Wanderers, who defeated Cobh Wanderers on penalties in the final.

 First round

 Intermediate teams from the Munster Senior League, Leinster Senior League, and the Ulster Senior League entered in this round.
-The First Round was regionalised, so teams from the Munster Senior League played each other, teams from the Leinster Senior League played each other and teams from the Ulster Senior League played each other on a knockout basis.
-The draw was made on 7 September 2016 with games played on 16,17,18,21 and 25 September 2016.
+The first round was regionalised, meaning clubs could only be drawn against other sides from the same provincial league.
+So, for example, a team from the Munster Senior League could only play against other Munster teams and not a team from the Leinster Senior League or the Ulster Senior League.
+Matches were played on a knockout basis.
+The draw was made on 7 September 2016 with games played on 16, 17, 18, 21 and 25 September 2016.